denniswiersma/internship/README.md

 ### eda
 Contains python scripts used in the Exploratory Data Analysis phase of the project.
-It is unknown if this code currently functions as expected, since it does not utilise the current data pipeline.
+It is unknown if this code functions as expected, since it does not utilise the current data pipeline.

-### ml
-Contains an [abstract base class](https://docs.python.org/3/library/abc.html) `Model` which provides an interface and supplementary method implementations for subclasses.
-Additionally, contains implementations of `Model` for each machine learning method used in this project.
-In general, these implementations provide abstractions for the intricacies of interacting with ML libraries implemented in Python or R.

 ### notebooks
 Contains a separate Jupyter Notebook for each `Model` implementation used to perform the analyses for the given model.
 See [Recommended usage](https://github.com/denniswiersma/internship#recommended-usage).

+### src
+Contains all source code that can be used for your own endeavours.

 ### config_template.toml
 Contains a template for `config.toml`.
 See [Configuration](https://github.com/denniswiersma/internship#configuration).

-### data.py
-Contains code for loading and manipulating the loaded data (e.g., subset the data, or split it into training, testing, and validation sets).